Nutmeg (Rou Dou Kou)

-The constituent myristicin is effective against Alzheimers and other memory-related conditions.
-In high doses it causes halucinations, convulsions, palpitations and nausea.
+The constituent myristicin is effective against Alzheimer’s and other memory-related conditions.
+In high doses it causes hallucinations, convulsions, palpitations and nausea.
 It is also an anti-inflammatory.
 The constituent methanolic is thought to help fight against certain leukemia cells.

 Nutmeg is thought to remove toxins from the kidneys and the liver.
-Nutmeg may help remove kidney stones, allowing you to pass them naturally.
+Nutmeg may help remove kidney stones, allowing them to pass naturally.

 Nutmeg is calming and mixed with warm milk or coconut milk can help you sleep.